Oily Skin, Adult Acne & Hydration

 (** No, propylene glycol does not cause cancer, but Butylene Glycol is more often used in my skincare products because it's more gentle.)

-Other than humectants in your skincare products, we also have to be careful that your skin is not losing too much water into surrounding dry indoor air and freezing cold wind outside.
-The connection between this and your products is a topic for another post. :)
+Other than humectants in your skincare products, we also have to be careful that your skin isn't losing too much water into surrounding dry indoor air or freezing cold wind outside.

 Mix with facial cleanser for a refreshing scrub OR!
 Mix with tea, yoghurt, or any lotion for an exfoliating mask.